Nimshakv/StudentsRestAPI/README.md

 ## Setup and run instructions
-Install the requirements into a virtualenv or your environment of choice
+Install the requirements into a virtual environment of your choice

     pip install -r requirements.txt